FelipeFQ/Alien-invasion-project/README.md

 - **Game Development**: Basic game loop, event handling, and rendering
 - **Code Organization**: Logical project structure and import management
 - **Problem Solving**: Breaking down complex game mechanics into manageable parts

+## 🌿 Branch Structure

+This repository contains different versions and iterations of the game, demonstrating the development process:

+### **`main`** (Default Branch)
+- Complete, polished version with all features
+- Full game loop, scoring system, and multiple levels
+- Best demonstration of programming skills and game design
+- Primary showcase version of the project

+### **`basic`** (Basic Version)
+- Initial version of the game with core mechanics
+- Basic ship movement, alien spawning, and shooting
+- Foundation for more advanced features

+### **`sideways`** (Experimental Branch)
+- Side projects and experimental features
+- Testing new game mechanics and ideas
+- Shows exploration of different programming approaches

+### **`training`** (Learning Branch)
+- Practice implementations and learning exercises
+- Code experiments and skill development
+- Demonstrates continuous learning and improvement

 ## 🤝 Contributing